List of places of worship in Crawley: Religious affiliation

-According to the 2011 United Kingdom Census, 106,597 people lived in Crawley.
-Of these, 54.2% identified themselves as Christian, 7.21% were Muslim, 4.59% were Hindu, 0.68% were Sikh, 0.38% were Buddhist, 0.09% were Jewish, 0.42% followed another religion, 26.04% claimed no religious affiliation and 6.39% did not state their religion.
-The proportion of Christians was lower than of England as a whole (54.2%), while affiliation with the Muslim and Hindu faiths was much higher than the national average (the corresponding national percentages were 5.02% for Islam and 1.52% for Hinduism).
-The proportion of people with no religious affiliation was also higher than the national figure of 24.74%.
-Affiliation with faiths in the "any other religion" category was similar to the national percentage (0.43%).
-All other religions were less widespread in the borough than nationally: in England as a whole, 0.79% of people were Sikh, 0.49% were Jewish and 0.45% were Buddhist.
+According to the 2021 United Kingdom census, 118,793 lived in Crawley.
+Of these, 42.62% identified themselves as Christian, 9.72% were Muslim, 5.14% were Hindu, 0.72% were Sikh, 0.45% were Buddhist, 0.08% were Jewish, 0.54% followed another religion, 35.07% claimed no religious affiliation and 5.67.12% did not state their religion.
+The proportions Muslims and Hindus in Crawley were considerably higher than the figures in England as a whole; while the proportions of Christians, Sikhs, Jews and people with no religious affiliation were lower, and the proportion of Buddhists roughly equal, compared to the national average.
+In 2021, 46.32% of people in England were Christian, 36.67% claimed no religious affiliation, 6.73% were Muslim, 1.81% were Hindu, 0.92% were Sikh, 0.48% were Jewish and 0.46% were Buddhist.

 Administration

 All Anglican churches in Crawley are part of the Diocese of Chichester, whose cathedral is at Chichester in West Sussex.
 All are in the Horsham Archdeaconry, one of three archdeaconries which make up the next highest level of administration, and the Horsham Deanery – one of eight deaneries in the archdeaconry.

-The Roman Catholic Diocese of Arundel and Brighton, whose cathedral is at Arundel, administers the borough's six Roman Catholic churches in Lewes district.
+The Roman Catholic Diocese of Arundel and Brighton, whose cathedral is at Arundel, administers the borough's six Roman Catholic churches.
 The diocese has 11 deaneries, each with several churches.
 Crawley Deanery is responsible for St Francis and St Anthony's Church in the town centre, St Bernadette at Tilgate, Our Lady Queen of Heaven at Langley Green, St Edward the Confessor at Pound Hill, St Theodore of Canterbury at Gossops Green and the Church of Christ the Lord at Broadfield, all of which are part of a single parish, as well as the churches in the nearby villages and towns of Billingshurst, East Grinstead, Henfield, Horley, Horsham, Lingfield, West Grinstead and West Hoathly and the church at Worth Abbey.

 Crawley Baptist Church in West Green and Green Fields Baptist Church at Tilgate are administratively part of the Gatwick Network of the South Eastern Baptist Association.